LLVMad/obewrong/README.md

 (or rather its constructor `this()`) - is the starting point of execution of any program, this however conflicts with first two paragraphs.

+Obviously this means an implementation of runtime library, but as of today i dont have a clue how to implement (directly in obewrong? in llvm ir?)

 ### 4. `module` and `import` to make it possible to import classes from one file to another

 With the syntax being as follows: